quotient-im/Quaternion/README.md

 also the troubleshooting section in libQuotient README.md.

 #### Some older messages don't get decrypted in E2EE rooms
 Unfortunately, this is a limitation in the libQuotient code.
-The E2EE backend of libQuotient is currently being ported from Olm to matrix-rust-sdk - it is anticipated that matrix-rust-sdk will provide all necessary bits and pieces to decrypt older messages in a more comprehensive way (aside from being maintained, unlike Olm).
-Subscribe to
-[the respective pull request](https://github.com/quotient-im/libQuotient/pull/820) if you want to be updated on the progress of this work.
+The E2EE backend of libQuotient is currently being ported from Olm to matrix-rust-sdk - aside from being maintained, unlike Olm, matrix-rust-sdk provides higher-level API withh all necessary bits and pieces to decrypt messages, so libQuotient won't have to reimplement it.
+Subscribe to [the respective pull request](https://github.com/quotient-im/libQuotient/pull/820) if you want to be updated on the progress of this work.